Rolls-Royce Derwent: Rolls-Royce

-By 1941 it was obvious to all that the arrangement was not working; Whittle was constantly frustrated by what he was seeing as Rover's inability to deliver production-quality parts for a test engine, and became increasingly vocal about his complaints.
-Likewise Rover was losing interest in the project after the delays and constant harassment from Power Jets in the critical testing process stage, where testing new designs and materials to breaking point is vital.
+By 1941 it was obvious to all that the arrangement was not working; Whittle was constantly frustrated by what he was seeing as Rover's inability to deliver production-quality parts for a test engine and became increasingly vocal about his complaints.
+Likewise, Rover was losing interest in the project after the delays and constant harassment from Power Jets in the critical testing process stage, where testing new designs and materials to breaking point is vital.

-Earlier, in 1940, Stanley Hooker of Rolls-Royce had met with Whittle, and later introduced him to Ernest Hives.
+Earlier, in 1940, Stanley Hooker of Rolls-Royce had met with Whittle and later introduced him to Ernest Hives.
 Rolls-Royce had a fully developed supercharger division, directed by Hooker, which was naturally suited to jet engine work.
 Hives agreed to supply key parts to help the project along.
 Eventually, by mutual agreement between the Minister of Aircraft Production and the boards of Rover and Rolls-Royce, the Rover jet factory at Barnoldswick was exchanged for the Rolls-Royce Meteor tank engine factory in Nottingham.
+Lombard was retained as supervising engineer and went on to become the chief engineer of the Aero Engine Division of Rolls-Royce.
 Subsequent Rolls-Royce jet engines would be designated in an "RB" series, the /26 Derwent becoming the RB.26.

 Problems were soon ironed out, and the original /23 design was ready for flight by late 1943.
-This gave the team some breathing room, so they redesigned the /26's inlets for increased air flow, and thus thrust.
+This gave the team some breathing room, so they redesigned the /26's inlets for increased airflow and thrust.
 Adding improved fuel and oil systems, the newly named Derwent Mk.I entered production with 2,000 lbf (8.9 kN) of thrust.
 Mk.II, III and IV's followed, peaking at 2,400 lbf (10.7 kN) of thrust.
-The Derwent was the primary engine of all the early Meteors with the exception of the small number of Welland-equipped models which were quickly removed from service.
+The Derwent was the primary engine of all the early Meteors except a small number of Welland-equipped models which were quickly removed from service.
 The Mk.II was also modified with a cropped impeller (turbine unchanged) and a reduction gearbox driving a five-bladed propeller.
 It was called the Rolls-Royce RB.50 Trent and was the first turboprop to fly.
 Two were installed in a Meteor I.